 We're seeing more and more couples use place names to double up as wedding favours.
 Gemma and Rich used beautiful tiny brass photo frames for their guest names which act as an elegant keepsake.

-You can find lots more gorgeous favour and gift ideas on our hand-picked supplier directory The List.
+You can find lots more gorgeous favour and gift ideas on our Recommended Suppliers page.